harish-shivaram/shilly-jekyll/_posts/2007-04-17-reversation.md

 date: 2007-04-17
 layout: post
 Author: Hech
-excerpt: Is it really affirmative action when the effects are so negative?
+description: Is it really affirmative action when the effects are so negative?
 image: /images/blog/1965.png
 ---